By Dani Slocki

 Understanding these outdated societal norms, can we impact systematic change?

-Celestina Leon, District Manager of the Bushwick Community Board, saw the unpaved path and started to clear the way for others.
-Leon was born in Puerto Rico and raised in Bushwick.
-When she became a young mother, she decided to raise her kids here as well, but with a new perspective Leon saw broken systems and decided to act.
-She was tired of seeing crimes happen outside her building and inhospitable living situations occurring inside so she mustered up the courage to spread her message by simply knocking on all the doors in her building to get support.
-To her surprise, she discovered 6 out of the 7 apartments were occupied by single mothers.
-Now with a force Leon was ready to “get shit done” and they did.
-Inspired and empowered by her own inner strength, Leon years later ran for assemblywoman for the district in the 70s.
-She worked relentlessly in Albany and “did a lot of good for a lot of people” but she also saw how misrepresented urban women were.
-Not just women of color but Hasidic and Asian women with little to no representation in house.
-Again, she did what she did best and rallied a group to back up her message.
-The only thing in her way was a yes from the governor.
-Her team however was intimidated by the potential outcome and his response from their request.
-Leon debated but ultimately put her fear said and asked anyway.
-To everyone’s surprise the governor without hesitation said “okay”.
+Assemblywoman Maritza Davila saw an unpaved path and started to clear the way for others.
+Davila was born in Puerto Rico and raised in Bushwick.
+When she became a young mother, she saw her community with a new perspective.
+She no longer could accept the broken systems she once overlooked.
+Tired by the crimes occurring outside her building and inhospitable living situations inside, she mustered up the courage to spread her message.
+Davila went knocking on the doors in her building to get support, and she discovered that 6 out of the 7 apartments were occupied by single mothers.
+Now Davila was ready to "get shit done," and these women did.
+Inspired and empowered by her own inner strength Davila ran for assemblywoman for her district years later.
+She worked relentlessly in Albany and "did a lot of good for a lot of people," but still, she also saw how misrepresented urban women were in politics.
+She came across women of color, Hasidic, and Asian women with little to no representation in house.
+Again, she rallied a group to back up her message.
+The only thing in her way was a "yes" from the governor to create a Urban Women of the Assembly group to properly advocate for the underrepresented.
+Her team was concerned about what the governor's response would be, and Davila debated whether to petition for a special division, but ultimately she put her fear aside and asked anyway.
+To everyone's surprise the governor gave them the okay without hesitation, knowing these women face real challenges that are overlooked.

 What were these women scared of?
 Why weren’t all people already represented in authoritarian positions?